Opposition reports at least 161 deaths in fighting across the country Monday

 State media reported over the weekend that “armed terrorists” had attacked and kidnapped 48 Iranian Shiite pilgrims on a bus near the capital.

-Roughly 17,000 people have been killed since the Syrian conflict first flared in March 2011, when government forces began cracking down on protesters, Ban said last month.
-The opposition put the toll at more than 20,000.
+Roughly 17,000 people have been killed since the Syrian conflict began, U.N.
+Secretary-General Ban said last month.
+The opposition has put the toll at more than 20,000.